 In North Carolina, criminal charges for DWI while being under the legal age of consumption can have some serious consequences.
-Drinking and driving under the age of 21 is a big deal and is taken extremely seriously by Judges throughout the State.
-Whether you or a loved one has been charged with Under 21 DWI it’s important that you seek qualified counsel immediately.
-The State doesn’t care that your college student got into a bar with a fake ID or that your high school-age son or daughter was stopped shortly after leaving a party.
-All law enforcement officers need in the State of North Carolina is reasonable, articulable suspicion to stop a person operating a vehicle on suspicion of drunk driving, or in this case, driving after consuming while under the age of 21.
+Drinking and driving under the age of 21 is a big deal and is taken extremely seriously by judges throughout the state.
+Whether you or a loved one has been charged with under 21 DWI it’s important that you seek qualified counsel immediately.
+The state doesn’t care that your college student got into a bar with a fake ID or that your high school-aged son or daughter was stopped shortly after leaving a party.
+All law enforcement officers need in the state of North Carolina is reasonable, articulable suspicion to stop a person operating a vehicle on suspicion of drunk driving, or in this case, driving after consuming while under the age of 21.

 Under the current law, underage DWI can lead to the loss of your license and a criminal record.
 Here’s an excerpt from North Carolina General Statute § 20-138.3:

 § 20‑138.3.
 Driving by person less than 21 years old after consuming alcohol or drugs.

 - Offense – It is unlawful for a person less than 21 years old to drive a motor vehicle on a highway or public vehicular area while consuming alcohol or at any time while he has remained in his body any alcohol or controlled substance previously consumed, but a person less than 21 years old does not violate this section if he drives with a controlled substance in his body which was lawfully obtained and taken in therapeutically appropriate amounts.

 - Subject to implied‑consent law – An offense under this section is an alcohol‑related offense subject to the implied consent provisions of G.S.
 20‑16.2.